9sharathsrao/E-commerce_Web_App-Spring-Boot-Spring-Security-React-Tailwind-CSS/README.md

 - 📦 Order placement and order history
 - 🔐 User authentication with server-side validation
 - 💳 Payment integration via Razorpay
-- 📱 Responsive UI for desktop and mobile

 ---